jaamaalxyz/jaamaalxyz/README.md

 ## This is Md.
 Jamal Uddin

-Full Stack Software Engineer at ShellBeeHaken Ltd. | Exploring Generative AI | Building user-centric web and mobile apps with React, React Native, and Next.js
+I'm a Full Stack Software Engineer with over 5 years of experience building robust, user-focused web and mobile applications.
+I specialize in **React**, **React Native**, **Next.js**, and **TypeScript** to deliver scalable, maintainable solutions across platforms.

+I thrive in agile environments where collaboration, clean architecture, and continuous delivery drive results.
+My experience includes leading sprint ceremonies, integrating complex third-party systems, setting up CI/CD pipelines, and deploying production-grade apps that serve real human needs.

+Lately, I'm exploring the possibilities of Generative AI, with a keen interest in how it can enhance product development and user experience.

 ### 👨🏻‍💻 About Me